 Phase 1: Expressions of interest for social research component

-A Request for Quote process is currently open to conduct the social research which identified knowledge gaps for establishing and maintain perennial pastures, as well as barriers to implementing knowledge and technologies.
+A Request for Quote process is currently underway for the social research which seeks to identify knowledge gaps for establishing and maintain perennial pastures, as well as barriers to implementing knowledge and technologies.

 What you need to know:

-The selection process will be two phased.
+The selection process is two phased.
 Those who are shortlisted will be contacted to provide more detail for the methodology.

 Quotations must be received within the date and time specified.
 The email line must state the: